Tridwoxi/Genetic/README.md

 The algorithm fails in the "only consider children" environment because it allows fitness to decrease.
 The algorithm struggles to optimize good states in the default environment: for example, once it reaches `(9, 9, 9, 9, 9, 9, 9, 9, 9, 8)` and mutates a value, it has a 1 in 100 chance of mutating the 8 to a 9.
 But in "only consider children", throwing out parents means a good state can no longer be used as a stepping stone.

 The "slow non-wrapping mutator" is more efficient than the default environment.
-Although it takes longer to repalce a bad state into a good one, it is better at optimizing good states.
-In the example in "only consider children", it has a 1 in 20 chance of suceeding.
+Although it takes longer to replace a bad state into a good one, it is better at optimizing good states.
+In the example in "only consider children", it has a 1 in 20 chance of succeeding.

 "Rebuild from scratch" is essentially hopeless.
 Since it ignores the parent generation and creates new states at random, it is no better than random search (worse, actually, since the genetic algorithm has a lot of overhead).
 The chance of guessing the maximal state randomly is 1 in 10000000000.

-The "multiply fitnesses" environment may have a small effect by increasing selection pressure for good environments by weighing them more against sub-optimal ones, but it fails to score state like `(9, 9, 9, 9, 9, 9, 9, 9, 9, 0)` highly despite being 1 generation away from the goal.
+The "multiply fitnesses" environment may have a small effect by increasing selection pressure for good states by weighing them more against sub-optimal ones, but it fails to score state like `(9, 9, 9, 9, 9, 9, 9, 9, 9, 0)` highly despite being 1 generation away from the goal.
 A better fitness function would be to count the number of maximal values in the state, but if we had a function like that, there wouldn't be a need for the genetic algorithm.

-Since the genetic algorithm cares only about states and not the interpretation of values or the relations between them, it is unsurpising that the "get prime numbered values" environment finishes four times faster than the default.
+Since the genetic algorithm cares only about states and not the interpretation of values or the relations between them, it is unsurprising that the "get prime numbered values" environment finishes four times faster than the default.
 There are multiple prime numbers, but only one maximal value, so it is easier to reach the best state.

 The "get sharp peaks" environment was more difficult for the algorithm.
 Speculatively, this is because combining two fit parents does not always produce a fit child.
-The child may like in a valley between peaks, unlike the default environment where the fitness landscape is smooth.
+The child may lie in a valley between peaks, unlike the default environment where the fitness landscape is smooth.

 The "get origin" environment uses a fitness function where the origin is rewarded and no information is given otherwise.
-It should be just as hopeless as the "rebuild from scratch" environment in guessing the origin, but suceeds most of the time because of an implementation detail: the selector uses state values as a tiebreaker, and gradually increases states that look like 0.0.
+It should be just as hopeless as the "rebuild from scratch" environment in guessing the origin, but succeeds most of the time because of an implementation detail: the selector uses state values as a tiebreaker, and gradually increases states that look like 0.0.

-The "draw child from one parent" environment should hurt a genetic algorithm because schemas contain fragments of useful information that can be combined instead of evolving each section seperately, and in my experiment it failed to solve more cases than the default.
+The "draw child from one parent" environment should hurt a genetic algorithm because schemas contain fragments of useful information that can be combined instead of evolving each section separately, and in my experiment it failed to solve more cases than the default.
 However, it was faster.
 Speculatively, this is because it saves compute by not recombining, and both fragments of a state usually contribute similar fitnesses.